Hegselmann--Krause model with environmental noise: Well-posedness of the stochastic Fokker--Planck equations

 \section{Well-posedness of the stochastic Fokker--Planck equations}

-This section is dedicated to establish the global existence and uniqueness of weak solutions of the stochastic Fokker--Planck equations~\eqref{eq: hk_spde} and~\eqref{eq: regularised_hk_spde} under suitable conditions on the initial condition and coefficients.
-Instead of treating the special case \(k_{\scriptscriptstyle{HK}}\), we will take a more general approach and prove existence and uniqueness for general interaction force \(k \colon \R \to \R\) under some integrability conditions.
+This section is dedicated to establishing the global existence and uniqueness of weak solutions of the stochastic Fokker--Planck equations~\eqref{eq: hk_spde} and~\eqref{eq: regularised_hk_spde} under suitable conditions on the initial condition and coefficients.
+Instead of treating the special case \(k_{\scriptscriptstyle{HK}}\), we will take a more general approach and prove existence and uniqueness for general interaction forces \(k \colon \R \to \R\) under some integrability conditions.

 Before we start our analysis, we introduce the concept of weak solutions.

 \begin{definition} For a general interaction force $k \in L^2(\R)$, a non-negative stochastic process \((\rho_t , t \ge 0)\) is called a (weak) solution of the SPDE